henseljahja/code-forces/README.md

 # code-forces
-My solution to problemset in code forces
+My solution to problemset in code forces, written in python